Treatment can be given 1 of 2 ways:

 The most common type of indolent (slow-growing) non-Hodgkin lymphoma (NHL).
 With NHL, abnormal lymphocytes (white blood cells) build up in the lymph nodes, bone marrow, and spleen.
 FL develops when the body makes abnormal B lymphocytes, making it a type of B-cell lymphoma.
 FL can be a chronic disease.

-Small bean-shaped organs that store white blood cells.
+A small bean-shaped organ that stores white blood cells.

-A type of cancer that starts in white blood cells called lymphocytes, which are part of the body’s immune system.
-FL is a type of non-Hodgkin lymphoma.
+A type of cancer that starts in white blood cells called lymphocytes, which are part of the body's immune system.
+Follicular lymphoma (FL) is a type of non-Hodgkin lymphoma.

 A partial or complete remission.

-Also called partial response—some measurable decrease in size of the cancer.
+Also called “partial response,” a measurable decrease of cancer in the body.

 A type of clinical trial that studies an investigational treatment to test how well it works and monitors for potential side effects.

-A term used to describe disease that has not responded to previous treatment.
+A term used to describe disease that has not responded to treatment.

 A term used to describe disease that has returned after responding to previous treatment.